This topic deals with the various access permissions you can assign to an archive using the access list and how permissions are applied.

 |Order||Lets the user send files to the shopping cart for further processing and delivery|

 |Edit Text||Grants the user rights to edit the files' metadata.
 The choice of editor and quicklists is made by the system administrator.|

-Gives the user rights to copy to this archive from another archive
+Gives the user the right to copy to this archive from another archive

-This permission also gives the user/group the possibility to duplicate assets in the archive.
+This permission also allows the user/group to duplicate assets in the archive.

 |Move to||Gives the user rights to move to this archive from another archive.|

 |Copy from||Gives the user the right to copy files from this archive to another archive.|